-(a) This article does not apply to or address access to multiple occupancy restrooms, showers or changing facilities.

-- (b) This article shall not apply to a private club or other establishment not in fact open to the public. - (c) The exemptions and defenses set forth in section 38-120.7 shall apply to this article.
+- (a) This article does not apply to or address access to multiple occupancy restrooms, showers or changing facilities. - (b) This article shall not apply to a private club or other establishment not in fact open to the public. - (c) The exemptions and defenses set forth in Sec.
+38-120.7 shall apply to this article.

 Sec.
-38-119.5.
-Filing a complaint.
+38-119.5 Filing a complaint.

-Any person claiming to be aggrieved by a discriminatory practice in violation of any provisions of this article may file a written complaint with human relations department within 60 days after the alleged violation occurred, setting forth the facts upon which the complaint is based, and setting forth facts sufficient to enable the human relations department to identify the person against whom the complaint is filed (hereinafter called the respondent).
-Notice of the complaint (including the date, place and circumstances of the alleged prohibited discriminatory practice) shall be served by the human relations director upon the respondent by certified mail within ten days after filing.
-The human relations director shall commence an investigation by initiating a review of the allegations set forth in the complaint.
+Any person claiming to be aggrieved by a discriminatory practice in violation of any provisions of this article may file a written complaint with Human Relations Department within sixty (60) days after the alleged violation occurred, setting forth the facts upon which the complaint is based, and setting forth facts sufficient to enable the Human Relations Department to identify the person against whom the complaint is filed (hereinafter called the respondent).
+Notice of the complaint (including the date, place and circumstances of the alleged prohibited discriminatory practice) shall be served by the Human Relations Director upon the respondent by certified mail within ten (10) days after filing.
+The Human Relations Director shall commence an investigation by initiating a review of the allegations set forth in the complaint.